pinyin/tslint/README.md

 }
 ```

-If you are not using TypeScript, create a file named tsconfig.json at the root of your project.
+If you are not using TypeScript, create a `tsconfig.json` file at the root of your project.

 Edit `tslint.json` to include: